Eligibility: Incoming 7th-11th grade players and coaches

 1. Playmaker College → 2.
 Scoring College → 3.
 Point Guard College

-As players benefit greatly from attending a Playmaker College camp a second time, we’ve created a 2-Camp Pass so you save 80% off your next 5-day camp.
+As players benefit greatly from attending a Playmaker College camp a second time, we’ve created a 2-Camp Pass so you can save BIG on your next 5-day camp.

 Single Camp - Player